 - Mass Effect 2 goes into a bit more detail about just what the Reapers do to the species they harvest: the first game established that they "repurposed" them to their own ends - that's how the Keepers aboard the Citadel were created - but it becomes a Player Punch when the villainous Collectors are revealed to be the Protheans after 50,000 years of indoctrination and Body Horror.
 On top of that, it appears Shepard's improbable feat of killing one of their own has gotten the Reapers interested in humankind: cue the mass colony abductions, with the sole purpose of liquefying humans and feeding it into an embryonic Human Reaper.
 They harvest entire species to procreate, and their big plan was to construct a new Reaper using a human genetic base.

 - Surprisingly, Amnesia: The Dark Descent can be considered like this, in spite of its obvious direct influences.
-Yes, Daniel may be running and hiding from hideous monsters, all the while pursued by a horrible, all-consuming force that he has no hope of fighting.
+Yes, Daniel may be running and hiding from hideous monsters, all the while pursued by a horrible, all-consuming horse that he has no hope of fighting.
 The bad endings play the whole Lovecraftian horror angle straight, but the neutral ending makes it possible for Daniel to obtain his revenge and in doing so, free himself from his cursed pursuer.
-The good ending meanwhile, implies that it is possible for humanity to at least partially understand the forces behind the running of the universe, and perhaps even master them.
+The good ending meanwhile, implies that it is possible for humanity to at least partially understand the horses behind the running of the universe, and perhaps even master them.

 - Warcraft 3: The manual for the game asserts that in the distant past the world was ruled by a cabal of malevolent "Old Gods", which, again, fit this trope to a tee.
 In the subsequent MMORPG World of Warcraft, Old God (C'Thun) actually appears as a boss in the game.
 Even though you only fight some of his tentacles and do not actually defeat the god by mastering the boss.